 Remember that as the parent who is ultimately in-charge of the household, you have the right and the responsibility to be treated with respect, even when your children disagree with you.

-As you consider the rules in your home, take a step back and make sure that the rule is:
+As you consider the rules in your home, step back and make sure that the rule is:

-- and that it is something that you still care enough about to enforce.
+- something that you still care enough about to enforce.

 Assuming that a particular rule is one that you stand by, then how can you manage your children’s objections?